tomsaleeba/sw-queue-demo/workbox/README.md

   1. open your browser to http://localhost:8080

 # TODO
-  - how can we generate failures?
-Cutting the network will be hard when the requests are so small/quick.
-Perhaps setting throttling to give more time or generate the error in our code if we have a hook available.
-We could also add a sleep to our server-side code to slow things down
   - inject manifest to built SW
   - can we shortcircuit a delete by sending a message to the SW to drop any pending requests for that obsId?